SwissalpS/minetest_drawers/doc/contribute.md

     up from the bottom reflecting how full the cabinet is.
 * [x] tested with self contained injector
 * [ ] tested with single/stack/digiline injectors into cabinet
-* [ ] tested with single/stack/digiline injectors out of cabinet
+* [ ] (tested with single/stack/digiline injectors out of cabinet)

 Drawer Controller
 ------------------
-* [ ] tested that does not include cabinets belonging to other players to network (maybe this is a feature)
+* [ ] (tested that does not include cabinets belonging to other players to network, maybe this is a feature)
 * [ ] tested that can't access cabinets that are no longer connected
 * [ ] tested that index is destroyed or updated when controller has been jumped with jumpdrive

 Drawer Controller Digiline
 -----------------------------
-* [~] allow taking also when drawer is 100% full
+* [ ] allow taking also when drawer is 100% full
 * [ ] add command { command = 'has', name = 'mode:item' } that returns a
     boolean TODO figure out how exactly. bc next expansion requests will come
 * [ ] give correct item no matter which orientation the cabinet and controller